Mathematics and Computer Science

 125. Topics in Mathematics for Teaching.
 Problem-solving, communication, and reasoning.
 Topics include estimation, geometry and spatial sense, measurement, statistics and probability, fractions and decimals, patterns and relationships, number systems, number relations, and number theory.
 Designed for prospective early childhood and middle level education teachers.
 Three 70-minute periods.
 (F2)

 166. Analytic Geometry and Calculus I with Review, Part 2.
 Topics include exponential and trigonometric functions and their derivatives, related rates, extremum problems, logarithmic curve sketching, antidifferentiation, the definite integral, the fundamental theorem of calculus, area under a curve, and applications to business and economics.
 The sequence Mathematics 106-166 is equivalent to Mathematics 170; credit may be earned for 106-166 or 170 but not both.
-Prerequisite: Three years of college-preparatory mathematics and Mathematics 106.
-Spring.
-Three 70-minute periods.
-(F2)
+(F2) Prerequisite: Completion of Mathematics 106 with a grade of “C-” or better.

 170. Analytic Geometry and Calculus I. Review of real numbers, analytic geometry and algebraic and transcendental functions.
 Limits and continuity.
 Definition, interpretations, and applications of the derivative.
 Definite and indefinite integrals, including the fundamental theorem of calculus.
 May not be taken for credit by students who have earned credit for Mathematics 166.
-(F2) Prerequisite: Three years of college-preparatory mathematics, including plane trigonometry.
+(F2) Prerequisite: Placement by the Mathematics and Computer Science Department.

 171. Analytic Geometry and Calculus II.
 Applications of the definite integral.
 Techniques of integration of both algebraic and transcendental functions.
 Indeterminate forms and improper integrals.
 Separate differential equations.
 Infinite sequences and series.
-Prerequisite: Mathematics 170 or equivalent sequence 106-166.
-(F2)
+(F2).
+Prerequisite: Placement by the Mathematics and Computer Science Department or completion of Math 170 or 166 with a grade of “C-” or better.
+Note: Students who are placed by the department into Math 171 and complete it with a grade of “B” or better will automatically receive credit for Math 170 if their transcript does not show credit for an equivalent course.

 211. Analytic Geometry and Calculus III.
 Vectors in the plan and three-space.
 Parametric equations and space curves.
 Polar, cylindrical and spherical coordinates.
 Calculus of functions of more than one variable, including limits, partial derivatives, directional derivatives, multiple integration, and applications.
-Prerequisite: Mathematics 171.
+Prerequisite: Completion of Math 171 with a grade of “C-” or better.

 214. Mathematical Methods in Operations Research.
 Introduction to mathematical techniques to model and analyze decision problems.
 Linear programming, including sensitivity analysis and duality, network analysis, decision theory, game theory, queuing theory.
 Prerequisites: Mathematics 171.
 Spring, alternate years.